hbctraining/Pseudobulk-for-scRNAseq/lessons/03_pseudobulk_DESeq2.md

 Another cell type in this dataset that was particularly interesting to the authors were the **Pdgfr α+ adipose progentior cells (APCs)**.

 1. Subset the `bulk` object to isolate only adipose progenitor cells for the TN and cold7 conditions.
-Assign it to variable called `bulk_APC`. _**Hint**: You may need to review `celltypes` to determine what this cell type is called in our data._ You can find unique celltypes with the code:
+Assign it to variable called `bulk_APC`.

+ _**Hint**: You may need to review `celltypes` to determine what this cell type is called in our data._ You can find unique celltypes with the code:

 ```
 celltypes <- sort(unique(seurat@meta.data[["celltype"]]))
 ```

+> Reminder: The abreviationf for the cell types can be found in the [project set-up lesson](01_setup_intro_dataset.md#celltype-annotation).

 2. Plot the cell number distribution across samples.
 How do the numbers compare to VSM cells?